-A private MP’s efforts to reshape Kenya’s approval process for all of its food and medicines has caused alarm among the nation?s professional bodies as his KFDA Bill is now scrutinized by the Parliamentary Health Committee following its first reading in parliament.
+Private MP’s efforts to reshape Kenya’s approval process for all of its food and medicines have caused alarm among the nation?s professional bodies as his KFDA Bill is now scrutinized by the Parliamentary Health Committee following its first reading in parliament.

 Briefing the media in Nairobi today is, PSK, the Fresh Produce Consortium of Kenya (FPCK), Association of Public Health Officers of Kenya (APHOK), Kenya Health Professionals Society, Kenya Livestock Marketing Council (KLMC) all condemned the private Bill as a danger and a risk to all Kenyans and urged for its rapid abandonment.

-The Agricultural Information Network (AIN), the Kenya Veterinary Association (KVA) and the Federation of Kenya Pharmaceutical Manufacturers (FKPM) have also joined the growing alliance of stakeholders opposed to the Bill, as have the Livestock Council and other bodies.
+The Agricultural Information Network (AIN), the Kenya Veterinary Association (KVA), and the Federation of Kenya Pharmaceutical Manufacturers (FKPM) have also joined the growing alliance of stakeholders as opposed to the Bill, as have the Livestock Council and other bodies.

 ?Rarely in Kenya?s history have we seen such a potentially catastrophic Bill, and yet it is now hurtling through its moment of public participation virtually unseen by the public.
-We believe it is our duty to raise the alarm and ensure that the public and representatives in parliament are not hoodwinked into a collective, non-expert approval process that will surely cost Kenyan lives,” said Dr Machogu.
+We believe it is our duty to raise the alarm and ensure that the public and representatives in parliament are not hoodwinked into a collective, a non-expert approval process that will surely cost Kenyan lives, said Dr. Machogu.

 ?In this, we would like to thank the parliamentary health committee for its collaboration in seeking public feedback in recent days and we hope for a fruitful engagement on this, ensuring that we get the best for Kenyans, he said.